-- Once a day - take the forgotten dose as soon as you remember.
-If it's within a few hours of the next dose, skip the missed dose and take your next dose as normal.
+- once a day – take the forgotten dose as soon as you remember unless it's within a few hours of the next dose.
+In this case, skip the missed dose and take your next dose at the usual time

-- Twice a day - take the forgotten dose as soon as you remember.
-If it is within 2 hours of the next dose, skip the missed dose and take your next dose as normal.
+- twice a day – take the forgotten dose as soon as you remember unless it's within 2 hours of the next dose.
+In this case, skip the missed dose and take your next dose at the usual time

 Never take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.

 If you have epilepsy, it's important to take this medicine regularly.
 Missing doses can trigger a seizure.

 If you often forget doses, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.